 The tax treatment and characterization of our distributions may vary substantially from time to time because of the varied nature of our investments.
 If our total quarterly distributions in any year exceed the amount of our current and accumulated earnings and profits, any such excess would generally be characterized as a return of capital for U.S. federal income tax purposes to the extent not designated as a capital gain dividend.
 Under the 1940 Act, for any distribution that includes amounts from sources other than net income (calculated on a book basis), we are required to provide stockholders a written statement regarding the components of such distribution.
 Such a statement will be provided at the time of any distribution believed to include any such amounts.
 A return of capital is a distribution to stockholders that is not attributable to our earnings but represents a return of part of the stockholder's investment.
-If our distributions exceed our current and accumulated earnings and profits, such excess will be treated first as a tax-free return of capital to the extent of the stockholder's tax basis in shares of our stock (thus reducing a stockholder's adjusted tax basis in his or her Shares), and thereafter as capital gains or loss equal to the difference between the amount realized on the sale and the stockholder's adjusted tax basis in shares of our stock sold.
+If our distributions exceed our current and accumulated earnings and profits, such excess will be treated first as a tax-free return of capital to the extent of the stockholder's tax basis in shares of our stock (thus reducing a stockholder's adjusted tax basis in his or her Shares), and thereafter as capital gains assuming shares of our stock are held as a capital asset.
+Upon the sale of shares of our stock, a stockholder generally will recognize capital gains or loss equal to the difference between the amount realized on the sale and the stockholder's adjusted tax basis in shares of our stock sold.
 For example, in year one, a stockholder purchased 100 shares of our common stock at \$10 per share.
 In year two, the stockholder received a \$1-per-share return of capital distribution, which reduced the basis in each share by \$1, to give the stockholder an adjusted basis of \$9 per share.
-In year three of \$6 per share (\$15 minus \$9) for a total capital gain of \$600.
+In year three, the stockholder sells the 100 shares for \$15 per share.
+Assuming no other transactions during this period, a stockholder would have a capital gain in year three of \$6 per share (\$15 minus \$9) for a to